 17.7.1.6 Means of protection of generators shall comply with the requirements specified in 8.2.
-For generators with the ratings more than 1500 kVA, protection against internal faults shall be provided.

 17.7.1.7 For ice class ships and icebreakers, electric propulsion plant generators' rated power shall be selected taking into account the minimum required power delivered to the propeller shaft determined in accordance with 2.1.1.2, Part VII "Machinery Installations".